 Overseas development continued, and Tereos purchased a majority stake in the Bois Rouge sugar factory, Reunion Island.

 In parallel, Tereos teams achieve to double the capacities of its existing facilities in Brazil and acquire new capacities in São José, Tanabi and Andrade.
 In 2007, Guarani was listed on the São Paulo stock market.

 Tereos also acquired Transmara Sugar Limited (TSCL) in Kenya, in conjunction with its Mauritian partner, Alteo.
 The Group is building up its presence in East Africa.

 In 2010, the creation of Tereos Internacional saw an expansion of the São Paulo stock market, which as well as sugar cane operations in Brazil now also included cane sugar production in the Indian Ocean and cereal processing businesses.

 Tereos also signed a strategic partnership agreement with Petrobras, the leading Brazilian petroleum group, and Tereos’ sugar cane processing subsidiary in Brazil, Guarani.
-The Group purchased the Vertente and Mandu factories in Brazil, and through its subsidiary, Guarani, it became the 3rd largest Brazilian sugar cane processor (sugar and ethanol).
+The Group purchased the Vertente and Mandu factories in Brazil, and through its subsidiary, Guarani, it became one of the largest Brazilian sugar cane processor (sugar and ethanol).

 In Reunion Island, Tereos purchased the assets of the Quartier Français group, thereby becoming the island’s sole sugar producer.